martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 # Introduction

-The Distributed Aggregation Protocol (DAP) {{!DAP=I-D.ietf-ppm-dap}}
+The core Distributed Aggregation Protocol (DAP) {{!DAP=I-D.ietf-ppm-dap}}
+binds the reports that it aggregates in specific ways by default.
+This makes the protocol suited to a deployment model where reports are submitted directly to the leader as they are generated.

+DAP depends on report extensions to enable alternative deployment models and approaches.
+This document defines extensions to enable two key changes to how DAP is used.

+* The first is where an intermediary is responsible for gathering reports and performing batch submissions for aggregation.

-can be used as part of a differentially-private system.
+* The second is to support the use of DAP in a differentially-private system.

+For the first, DAP ordinarily depends on clients knowing the details of the aggregation task when generating reports.
+The late_binding report extension ({{late-bind}}) allows this requirement to be loosened.

+The cost is that the scope of anti-replay protections needs to much broader.
+For this, scoping report extensions ({{scoping}}) might be used to help manage that scope.

+For differential privacy,
-Differential privacy depends on being able to limit the contributions from participants.
+its effective implementation depends on being able to limit contributions from participants, or set bounds on sensitivity.
-The basic mechanism that DAP uses to cap contributions is anti-replay.
+The basic mechanism that DAP uses to cap contributions is record anti-replay.
 Aggregators are responsible for ensuring that the same report cannot be aggregated more than once.
-An honest participant will contribute a limited number of reports and can rely on at least one aggregator preventing that report from being used multiple times.
+An honest participant will contribute a limited number of reports and can rely on at least one aggregator preventing each report from being used multiple times.
-(The threat model does not seek to protect the privacy of a dishonest participant.)

-This basic anti-replay mechanism allows DAP to provide caps on contributions.
+The default configuration of DAP also depends on having differential privacy configuration known to clients when reports are generated.
+Clients need to know the parameters of the differential privacy mechanism that is configured so that they can properly account for any privacy loss.
-The resulting system is somewhat inflexible, which can limit the applicability of the protocol outside of the narrowly-defined usage modes in the basic specification.
+This can limit the applicability of the protocol outside of certain narrow patterns.

-This document defines several report extensions to DAP that either enable greater flexibility or help constrain the flexibility allowed by other options.
+This document extensions to DAP that allow reports to be bound to a specific differential privacy budget expenditure ({{budget}}).
+For cases where the DAP aggregators are responsible for applying the differential privacy mechanism -- namely the addition of noise -- this ensures that clients can depend on the correct amount of noise being applied.

+For a differentially-private system, scoping extensions ({{scoping}}) can be essential.
+Scoping constraints can be used to ensure that contributions from different contexts are not combined in a way that would cause sensitivity bounds to be exceeded.

 This document also defines a task provisioning extension (see {{Section 3.3 of !TASKPROV=I-D.ietf-ppm-dap-taskprov}}) that lists the report extensions that need to included in every report.
-This ensures that the task is correctly configured to recognize these report extensions.
+These task extensions also set constraints on the value of those report extensions.

 # Conventions and Definitions